LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 # Page Object Design Pattern with Selenium PageFactory
-This section is about Page Object Model Framework which is also known as Page Object Design Pattern or Page Objects.
+This section is about Page Object Model Framework which is also known as Page Object Design Pattern or Page Object.
 The main advantage of Page Object Model is that if the UI or any HTML object changes for any page, the test does not need any fix.
 Only the code within the page objects will be affected but it does not have any impact on the test code.